-- an IEP developed by the public school.
-IEPs include services that are needed due to developmental and educational needs. - 2) The health plan shall be financially liable and shall not delay the provision of any medically necessary services pending completion of the IEP.
+2) The health plan shall be financially liable and shall not delay the provision of any medically necessary services pending completion of the IEP.
 The health plan shall have a written process for coordination with school districts for both IEP services and services provided outside the IEP including, at a minimum, services provided at the school and school based health clinic services.
-The health plan shall be responsible for medically necessary services provided outside of the IEP including, at a minimum, services provided at the school and school based health clinic services. - 3) The health plan may refer children who are potentially eligible for IEP services to the school district in which the child resides. - 4) School-based direct services are required under the Individuals with Disabilities Education Act (hereinafter referred to as IDEA) Part B (34 CFR 300), which also defines the IEP.
+The health plan shall be responsible for medically necessary services including, but not limited to, behavioral health services and other healthcare services included in the comprehensive benefits package provided outside of the IEP including, at a minimum, services provided at the school by school employees or contractors and school based health clinic services.

+- 3) The health plan may refer children who are potentially eligible for IEP services to the school district in which the child resides. - 4) School-based direct services are required under the Individuals with Disabilities Education Act (hereinafter referred to as IDEA) Part B (34 CFR 300), which also defines the IEP.
 The IEP determines the child's service needs.
 A child must meet eligibility as defined by IDEA in order to receive school-based direct services.
 Eligibility criteria and school district contract information may be found on the DESE website at https://dese.mo.gov/special-education.